engmahmoudosman/engmahmoudosman.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-This project involves the development of an IOT data acquistion device.
-I build a breadboard prototype, programmed the ESP32 with FreeRTOS and designed a pcb using KiCAD.
+In this project, I developed an ESP32 based data acquisition device, programmed in C using FreeRTOS.
+The device collects ambient temperature, humidity, luminosity and background noise, displaying it on an OLED display and sends the data to an online server for monitoring.
+I built a breadboard prototype and designed a PCB using KiCAD.

 Specifications
 ======